Pest Management Guidelines

 Nonchemical options include solarization and flaming.
 Carrots have a long germination period and flaming must be performed after the weeds have emerged but before the carrots emerge.
-Carrots are planted with 4 to 6 seed lines on the top of a 40- to 42-inch bed.
+Carrots are planted with 4 to 8 seed lines on the top of a 40- to 42-inch bed.
 Since the bed top is only 22 to 24 inches wide, there is no room to cultivate the planted area.
 Only the shoulders and furrows are cultivated.
-Additionally, because of the high-density planting, hand weeding is not practical and can seriously damage the crop by removing carrots with the weeds.
+Additionally, because of the high-density planting, hand weeding can be expensive and can seriously damage the crop by removing carrots with the weeds.

 Monitor fields and keep records of the weed species that occur in each field during the period of the year when the crop will be grown.
 Records of weeds occurring at planting time are especially important.
 Not only are these records valuable in planning which fields to use to grow carrots, they also help track the occurrence of hard-to-control weeds.
 Avoid fields with high populations of certain weeds such as sowthistle, shepherd's-purse, nightshades, and nutsedge.

 WEED MANAGEMENT BEFORE PLANTING